DomVinyard/mars-robots/README.md

 # Mars Robots

 A coding challenge.
-We use React on the frontend and Serverless functions on the backend to process robot instructions.
+I used React on the frontend and Serverless functions on the backend to process robot instructions.

+As per the brief, the "Focus is on the front-end design and implementation".

 ## 📼 Code Walkthrough Video

 This is the best place to start.
 I spend a a few minutes chatting about the code and my solution.

 [Code Walkthrough (4:42)](https://www.loom.com/share/14eff73338ae49f6a9f6fefd801c7334)

+(Note: The animation has a pretty poor framerate, try the demo below and it should be much smoother).

 ## 🕹 Demo